 Want to focus on chocolate?

-Take your sweet tooth on the trail to some of the best Parisian chocolate shops – all found on the trendy Right Bank, in the historic First Arrondissement.
+Take your sweet tooth on the trail to some of the best chocolate shops – all found on the trendy Right Bank, in the historic First Arrondissement.

-As you savor the mouthwatering chocolates, your local guide will point out Paris landmarks like the Louvre and Place de la Concorde, and talk about the history of Paris including the delicious history of French chocolate.
+As you savor the mouthwatering chocolates, your local guide will point out landmarks like the Louvre and Place de la Concorde, and talk about the history of Paris, including the delicious history of French chocolate.